rohannes64/firststep-I/README.md

 To play (on Windows):
 1. Run the executable named tic-tac-toe.exe
+2. (Optional) Resize the window using Ctrl+Scrollwheelup
-2. Read the rules before pressing 1
+3. Read the rules before pressing 1
-3. Enjoy
+4. Enjoy

+PS: if defender has blocked it from running, run it anyway.

 To compile (Ubuntu or any compiler really):
 1. Download repo and open it in terminal